sejalgopalsingh2209/my-first-project/README.md

-# my-first-project
+# My First Project

+Hello, I am a class 10 student learning coding and technology.

-My first project on GitHub
+This is my first project on GitHub.

+I am learning step by step and improving my skills.